 UNDERWRITING

-Engagement Agreement with the Underwriter
+Engagement Agreement with the Placement Agent

-We are currently party to an engagement agreement with the Underwriter.
+We are currently party to an engagement agreement with the Placement Agent.
 The term of the engagement agreement began on ___________, 2017 and will continue until ___________, 2017 (subject to extension for an additional six-month period under the same terms and conditions by mutual written agreement of the parties), unless one of the following events occurs prior to ___________, 2017, in which case the engagement agreement would be terminated early:

-we or the Underwriter terminate the agreement for any reason;
+we or the Placement Agent terminate the agreement for any reason;

-we execute a definitive underwriting agreement with the Underwriter; or
+we execute a definitive underwriting agreement with the Placement Agent; or

 we decide not to proceed with the Offering or withdraw any offering statement submitted to or filed with the SEC.

 Underwriting Commission.
-We have agreed that the definitive underwriting agreement will provide for us to pay a commission of ___% of the gross proceeds received by us in the Offering, which may be allocated by the Underwriter to members of the selling group and soliciting dealers in its sole discretion.
+We have agreed that the definitive underwriting agreement will provide for us to pay a commission of ___% of the gross proceeds received by us in the Offering, which may be allocated by the Placement Agent to members of the selling group and soliciting dealers in its sole discretion.

 Offering Expenses.
 We are responsible for all Offering fees and expenses, including the following: (i) fees and disbursements of our legal counsel, accountants and other professionals we engage; (ii) fees and expenses incurred in the production of Offering documents, including design, printing, photography and written material procurement costs; (iii) all filing fees, including those charged by the Financial Industry Regulatory Authority (FINRA); and (iv) our transportation, accommodation and other roadshow expenses.
-We have agreed to reimburse the Underwriter for its reasonable legal fees and expenses.
+We have agreed to reimburse the Placement Agent for its reasonable legal fees and expenses.
 We must pre-approve in writing any expenses in excess of $1,000.

 Reimbursable Expenses in the Event of Termination.
-In the event the Offering does not close or the engagement agreement is terminated for any reason, we have agreed to reimburse the Underwriter for all unreimbursed, reasonable out-of-pocket fees, expenses and disbursements, including the Underwriter’s legal fees.
-Additionally, the Underwriter will be entitled to a commission if we complete a transaction with a party which became aware of the us or which became known to us prior to such termination during the 12-month period following the termination of the engagement agreement.
+In the event the Offering does not close or the engagement agreement is terminated for any reason, we have agreed to reimburse the Placement Agent for all unreimbursed, reasonable out-of-pocket fees, expenses and disbursements, including the Placement Agent’s legal fees.
+Additionally, the Placement Agent will be entitled to a commission if we complete a transaction with a party which became aware of the us or which became known to us prior to such termination during the 12-month period following the termination of the engagement agreement.

 Future Services.
-We agreed to provide the Underwriter with the right of first refusal for one year from the date of the consummation of a transaction or termination of the engagement agreement to act as financial advisor or to act as joint financial advisor on at least equal economic terms on any public or private financing (debt or equity), merger, business combination, recapitalization or sale of some or all of the equity or assets of our company (collectively, “Future Services”).
-In the event we notify the Underwriter of our intention to pursue an activity that would enable the Underwriter to exercise its right of first refusal to provide Future Services, the Underwriter will notify us of its election to provide such Future Services, including notification of the compensation and other terms to which the Underwriter claims to be entitled, within 30 days of written notice by us.
-In the event we engage the Underwriter to provide such Future Services, the Underwriter will be compensated consistent with the terms set forth in the engagement agreement, unless mutually agreed otherwise by us and the Underwriter.
+We agreed to provide the Placement Agent with the right of first refusal for one year from the date of the consummation of a transaction or termination of the engagement agreement to act as financial advisor or to act as joint financial advisor on at least equal economic terms on any public or private financing (debt or equity), merger, business combination, recapitalization or sale of some or all of the equity or assets of our company (collectively, “Future Services”).
+In the event we notify the Placement Agent of our intention to pursue an activity that would enable the Placement Agent to exercise its right of first refusal to provide Future Services, the Placement Agent will notify us of its election to provide such Future Services, including notification of the compensation and other terms to which the Placement Agent claims to be entitled, within 30 days of written notice by us.
+In the event we engage the Placement Agent to provide such Future Services, the Placement Agent will be compensated consistent with the terms set forth in the engagement agreement, unless mutually agreed otherwise by us and the Placement Agent.

-Underwriter’s Warrants
+Placement Agent’s Warrants